-We analyze the individual's optimal choice of labor market participacion as a function of its type and of the discrimination index $\gamma$ .
-In particular we are interested in the effects that $\gamma$ may have in the optimal individual choice and how it affects her or his labor income and total welfare.
-We also analyze the effects of the discrimination index on the overall society by considering the aggregate levels of labor market participation, income, and welfare that the society may obtain, and also the aggregate level of cost that the society has to bear.
-Finally, and most importantly we analyze these effects on two seggregated sections of the society: female and male.
+I analyze the individual's optimal choice of labor market participation as a function of its type and of the discrimination index γ .
+In particular, I am interested in the effects that γ may have in the optimal individual choice and how it affects her or his labor income and total welfare.
+I also analyze the effects of the discrimination index on the overall society by considering the aggregate levels of labor market participation, income, and welfare that the society may obtain, and also the aggregate level of cost that the society has to bear.
+Finally, and most importantly I analyze these effects on two segregated sections of the society: female and male.
 This distinction is important according to the empirical data since it is the female section of the society the one that bears most of costs derived from the family commitments or more generally from the unpaid care work.
-We thus compare the effects of discrimination between the female and male sections of the society.
+Thus I compare the effects of discrimination between the female and male sections of the society.